 Daniil Medvedev had overpowered Novak Djokovic in the US Open final barely two months back.
-A dejected Djoker had proceeded on a long break to rejuvenate, and had returned with renewed resolve to finish the Year End as the Number One for a record Seventh time.
+A dejected Djoker had proceeded on a long break to rejuvenate himself, and has returned with renewed resolve to finish the Year End as the Number One for a record Seventh time.
 This target was achieved after a hard-fought semi-final win over Hurkacz.
-In a way, the Paris final was to be the first match in a long, long time when Novak was under no pressure to maintain some streak, chase Rafa and Roger or fight for his ranking.
+In a way, the Paris final was to be the first match in a long, long time when Novak was under no pressure to maintain some streak, chase Rafa-Roger or fight for his ranking.
 But Greatest of All Times do not get to enjoy small luxuries that lesser mortals take in their stride.
 A new rivalry is booming and the final was touted as the tenth time when they squared up against each other.
-The duo had played two Slam finals this in 2021, and had shared the honours.
+The duo had played two Slam finals in 2021, and had shared the honours between them.
 Paris promised to provide a peek into the future of Novak-Daniil match-ups.

 The first game brought back painful memories of the September’s Flushing Meadows heartbreak.
-Novak quickly went down 0-40 on his serve in the opening game, and although he was able to save two break points, yet found net on the third and was broken.
+Novak quickly went down 0-40 on his serve, and although he was able to save two break points, yet found net on the third, and was broken.
 Six unforced errors in the first two games showed that Number One was nervous.
 But he still broke back Medvedev in the sixth game, although was promptly broken in the next one to hand back the advantage to the Russian.
-Daniil played with a lot of conviction and served out the first set, which seemed like an extension of the US Open final (another 6-4, after 6-4/6-4/6-4 on Sept 12th)
+Daniil played with a lot of conviction, and served out the first set, which seemed like an extension of the US Open final (another 6-4, after 6-4/6-4/6-4 on Sept 12th)

-The problem that legendary players face is that every victory of theirs gets submerged in records and statistics and overshadowed by various contexts.
-Paris 2021 is Novak’s 37th Masters, and he now leads Rafa stands one behind at 36.
+The problem that legendary players face is that every victory of theirs gets submerged in records and statistics, and overshadowed by various contexts.
+Paris 2021 is Novak’s 37th Masters, and he now leads Rafa’s tally by one.
 He has surpassed Pete Sampras’ record of 6 Year- End top finishes, and now stands alone at the apex with Seven Number One Year-End finishes.
 He has already been Number One for 346 weeks, and looks good for at least 12-13 more till the end of the Australian Open.
 Although this was his sixth victory at Paris Masters, yet this is the first time when he holds both the Roland Garros and Bercy Paris simultaneously.
-Only Ilie Nastase (1973) and Andre Agassi (1999) had earlier held both trophies at the same time.
+Only Ilie Nastase (1973) and Andre Agassi (1999) had earlier held both these trophies at the same time.

 #parismasters2021 #ATP #NovakDjokovic #DaniilMedvedev #serbia #russia #RolexParisMasters #DjokovicMedvedev #NumberOne #YearEndFinish #GrandSlam